milaninayak123/pl300-powerbi-notes/notes/09-configuring-the-semantic-model.md

 # Part 9 — Configuring the Semantic Model

+*Renaming, hiding, marking a Date table, and the Data Type vs. Format distinction that trips people up.*

 GreenCart's model now has the right structure — a star schema with Orders as the fact table and Products, Customers, Dates as dimensions.
 But the tables are still full of database-style names and defaults nobody wants report authors to see.
 This part is about polishing that.

 ## Tables — Make Them Make Sense